tunefull/tunefull.github.io/docs/endpoints.md

 ### Authentication

-All endpoints are secured by OAuth 2.0.
-Any requests not including an `Authorization` header with a valid `Bearer` token will result in a `401 Unauthorized` status.
+All endpoints are secured by OAuth 2.0, except for one that allows non-logged-in users to use the Discovery feature.
+Aside from this, any requests not including an `Authorization` header with a valid `Bearer` token will result in a `401 Unauthorized` status.

 ### Content Types